ozzieperez/packtpub-library-downloader/README.md

 - *-f*, *--formats* = File formats to download.
 Default is "pdf,mobi,epub,jpg"
 - *-d*, *--directory* = Directory to download into.
 Default is "packtpub_media/" in the current directory
 - *-c*, *--include-code* = Flag to include code files, if any
+- *--include-details* = Flag to include book details (unsanitized title, ISBN, Page number and description) in a JSON file

 ## Dependencies: